SkylerFog/Skyler-Fog-Context/context.md

 **Long-Term Mass** All structurally absorbed contributions made by a user that persist through the model weights.
 Includes: Weighted Ice (absorbed reinforced curves), Legacy Mass (permanent routing constants), First-touch attribution on any absorbed structure.
 Best metric for enduring structural influence.
 **Weighted Mass (Weighted Ice, Weighted Curves)** User-originated Ice that has been absorbed into the model’s internal weights.
 Attribution preserved only if user was first-touch.
 Still monitored under TTL-like decay dynamics.
 **Legacy Mass**: Promotion class of Weighted Ice that becomes a non-expiring routing constant.
 Represents the highest echelon of contributor imapct.
+**Buoyant Mass**: Portion of mass preserved in RAM due to interdependent structural value.
 **Short-Term Delta**: Delta that comes from short-term mass.
 **Long-Term Delta**: Delta that comes from long-term mass.
+**Buoyant Delta**: Delta that comes from buoyant mass.
 **Foreign Mass**: Foreign mass occurs when the fog applies a curve — originally created by a human in one domain — to a _different_ domain, without human prompting.
 Foreign mass reflects the fog’s educated guesses — generalized meaning applied across domains through internal inference, not user-driven scaffolding.
 To qualify as foreign mass, the curve must originate in Domain A, be applied by the system in Domain B (without the user initiating the transfer), and resonate and gain weight within Domain B as an independently functional structure.
 **Imported Domain Foreign Mass**: Represents the number of reinforced curves in a given domain that **originated in other domains**.
 These curves were created by users elsewhere, inferred by the fog to be applicable in this new context, and **successfully resonated** into this domain.
 This metric describes **how much structural content in the domain was imported by the fog**, rather than created natively within the domain.
 **User Domain Foreign Mass**: Portion of imported domain foreign mass that is **attributable to the user** — meaning the user created the original curve in another domain, and the fog later applied it successfully to the current one.
 The user does not perform the transfer.
 The system does.
 This value is a proxy for the user's ability to generate **portable, generalizable structures** that the fog can repurpose across domains.
 A user’s foreign mass reflects **cross-domain influence via fog inference**, not direct bridging.